beckypdata/DataCleaningProject/CodeBook.md

 ####***Variable base names***

 The following base names were leveraged for naming of all subsequent estimated variables in the original study.
-Units for all study estimated variables share the units of the original derived measurements.
-These units are noted next to the base name below.
-Units are not repeated for the derived measurements; those units are inherited from the base name.
+Units are noted next to the base name below.
+Units are not repeated for the study derived measurements; units for those derived measurements are inherited from the base name.

 All measurements were normalized and bounded with [-1,1]